Aharv123/Credit-Card-Fraud-Detection-System/README.md

 Prediction: Using the trained model to make predictions on new, unseen data.

+Deployment: A Flask-based app for making real-time predictions, based on the trained model.

 Dataset
 To run the project, you need the dataset for training the model.
 Download the dataset from the following Kaggle link: